6 B2B SEO Case Study Insights from Real Brands

 Only 5% of searchers end up clicking through to the second search engine results page—appearing on the first page is a high priority for B2B brands.

 It’s no surprise that many searchers end up clicking the first organic result.
 More and more people are automatically scrolling past the ads to find the number one organic result.
+There’s even a name for this behavior: banner blindness refers to the avoiding of promotional content.
+Banner blindness is the reason organic listings receive on average 20 times more clicks than paid ads

 Google currently holds 92.5% of the global search engine market share, so it’s no surprise they’re the go-to search engine for 70% of desktop users.

-Appearing at the top of google search results is a top priority in many SEO strategies.
+Appearing at the top of Google search results is a top priority in many SEO strategies.

 A robust SEO strategy is key for ensuring you’re building brand awareness and trust throughout the purchasing process.
 Businesses research the options available to them, meaning your SEO efforts need to be expansive and stable in order to continually capture the attention of buyers.